djkeu/snooker_scores/README.md

     - available is not set to 27 (- value of colored balls played)
 - FixMe: set_starting_scores: when entered score > maximum_score, both players should be prompted
 - Done: ValueErrors in set_starting_scores crash the program.
 Note: needs try..except block
+- ToDo: prompt for players names to print

 ToDo: GUI